-Preventative Maintenance.
-A careful inspection of the Tube-Ice[®] machine for leaks and correct operational functions at the time of installation and start-up will begin its long satisfactory life of service.
+Preventive Maintenance.
+A careful inspection of your Tube-Ice[®] machine for leaks and correct operational functions at the time of installation and start-up will begin a long, satisfactory life of service.
 In order to insure this degree of dependability, a systematic maintenance program is necessary.
 Therefore, the following schedule is suggested as a minimum.